fingerprintjs/BotD/README.md

 - `publicKey` for making bot detection requests from browser.
 This key can be used publicly on your websites.
 - `secretKey` for verifying bot detection requests on the server.
 This key must be kept secret.

-_Please use the "Generate my API keys" section on our [BotD product page](https://fingerprintjs.com/products/bot-detection/) to generate keys._
+_Please use the "Get Started For Free" button on our [BotD product page](https://fingerprintjs.com/products/bot-detection/) to generate your keys._
 <br/>

 ### **Request Limit**